CupnPlateGames/wzmapcompiler/readme.md

 Naming convention
 -----------------
-To be able to sort maps from your directories, your map name should start by `Xc-` with X the number of players.
-Even if it is now not read from the directory name.
-If your map is named `MyCompiledMap` for 2 players, it should be named `2c-MyCompiledMap`.
-For readability in the game, names should not be too long.
-16 characters or more should be avoided.
+To be able to sort maps from your directories, the compiler adds `Xc-` with X the number of players to the wz file name.
+It has no effect in game.
+If your map is named `MyCompiledMap` for 2 players, it will create `2c-MyCompiledMap.wz`.

 Unbuildable sides of the map
 ----------------------------